awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 }
 ```

-An administrator might have full access to Amazon ES:
+An administrator might have full access to Amazon ES and all data stored on all domains:

 ```
 {